tag > Paradox

 The total pattern potential remains constant

-Only the distribution changes
+Only the distribution changes7.3 Network Emergence

 In any sufficiently connected network of states: